sindresorhus/electron-serve/readme.md

 Type: `string`<br>

-The partition the protocol should be installed to, if you're not using electron's default partition.
+The [partition](https://electronjs.org/docs/api/session#sessionfrompartitionpartition-options) the protocol should be installed to, if you're not using Electron's default partition.

 ## Related